MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/connect-redirect.md

 ### Microsoft PlayReady Support
 Microsoft PlayReady Support for licensed companies is now provided by email.
 Simply send your question by email to [AskDRM@microsoft.com](mailto:AskDRM@microsoft.com).
 In addition, please review documentation available at [Microsoft Docs](https://docs.microsoft.com/playready) and [PlayReady Test Server](https://test.playready.microsoft.com/).

+## Other Connect programs

+In case your Connect program is not listed above it may be discontinued or operates in “invitation only” mode.
+If you can't find your program, please get in touch with your Microsoft contact for further information regarding program availability.